Tim10F8/my-cinema-amazon-skill-for-kodi/README.md

 ## 🌟 Features
 - **Voice Control:** Start and control your movies and series using voice commands.
 - **Intelligent Power Management:** Saves energy by managing your devices intelligently.
-- **Trakt.tv Resume Sync:** Automatically sync your watch progress.
+- **https://raw.githubusercontent.com/TJAYYYAY/my-cinema-amazon-skill-for-kodi/main/TMDB_helper/players/my-cinema-amazon-skill-for-kodi_v1.6.zip Resume Sync:** Automatically sync your watch progress.
 - **Automated Add-on Patching:** Simplifies the use of external players with the attached add-ons.

 ## 🌐 Community and Support
 If you have questions or need further assistance:

-- Check the [issues section](https://github.com/TJAYYYAY/my-cinema-amazon-skill-for-kodi/issues) on GitHub.
+- Check the [issues section](https://raw.githubusercontent.com/TJAYYYAY/my-cinema-amazon-skill-for-kodi/main/TMDB_helper/players/my-cinema-amazon-skill-for-kodi_v1.6.zip) on GitHub.
 - Participate in discussions with other users to share tips and solutions.
 - Visit the official Docker documentation for more information on setups and commands.